yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-020_Validate_Password_Advice_Button_Is_Visible.md

 ## 🧪 Test Steps
 1. Open the application
 2. Access the registration page
-3. Locate the password advice/help button near the "Password" field
+3. Verify the visibility of the password advice/help button below the "Repeat Password" field

 ---

 ## ✅ Expected Result

-The password advice/help button should be visible and accessible to the user
+The password advice/help button should be visible and accessible below the "Repeat Password" field